Archbishop Alter High School: Alma mater

 The alma mater is played by the school band at the end of every pep rally and on various other occasions.
 While it is played, students extend their arms over the shoulders and neck of those to their left and right and sway together with the music.
 When the lyrics reach "High in Hope and Spirit," the student unjoin and proceed to raise and lower their right arms, index finger extended as if pointing, holding the position at the end of each line until the song ends.
-The Alma Mater was written by one of the first nuns to teach at the school.
+The alma mater was written by one of the first nuns to teach at the school.

 Fight song

-Although not as common as the Alma Mater, Alter High School also has a fight song which may be sung on occasions including a team bus ride to a sporting event or after a victory, but is most commonly sung on the bus after a football victory.
+Although not as common as the alma mater, Alter High School also has a fight song which may be sung on occasions including a team bus ride to a sporting event or after a victory, but is most commonly sung on the bus after a football victory.
 After the game, the team typically goes over to the student section and sing the fight song.
-The Fight Song was written by one of the first nuns to teach at Alter.
+It was written by one of the first nuns to teach at Alter.